secsome/FA2sp/README.md

             +) ExtWaypoints = BOOLEAN ; Determines if FA2sp supports unlimited count of waypoints, defaults to false (Phobos required)
             +) UndoRedoLimit = INTEGER ; Determines the maximun step of undo/redo, defaults to 16
             +) UseRGBHouseColor = BOOLEAN ; Determines if House colors are recognized as RGB color instead of HSV, defaults to false
-            +) SaveMap = BOOLEAN ; Determines if FA2 will save map using a faster method +) SaveMap.AutoSave = BOOLEAN ; Determines if FA2 will save map automatically
+            +) SaveMap.AutoSave = BOOLEAN ; Determines if FA2 will save map automatically
                 +) SaveMap.AutoSave.Interval = INTEGER ; Should be greater than or equal to 30, defaults to 300, determines how many seconds should we wait during the two auto saving
                 +) SaveMap.AutoSave.MaxCount = INTEGER ; How many saving should FA2 keep, set to -1 will disable the auto cleanning, defaults to 10
             +) SaveMap.OnlySaveMAP = BOOLEAN ; Determines if FA2 will only save map with .map file extension
-            +) VerticalLayout = BOOLEAN ; Determines if FA2 will make the bottom view go to the right side +) FastResize = BOOLEAN ; Determines if FA2 will expanding the map more rapidly +) RecentFileLimit = INTEGER ; How many recent files should I keep? ranges from 4 to 9 +) MultiSelectionColor = COLORREF ; Determines the back color of selected tiles +) DefaultPreviewOptionMP = INTEGER ; Default radio option button for preview generation when saving multiplayer maps.
+            +) SaveMap.DefaultPreviewOptionMP = INTEGER ; Default radio option button for preview generation when saving multiplayer maps.
 0 = Always generate new preview, 1 = Do no generate new preview, 2 = Always generate hidden preview, defaults to 0.
-            +) DefaultPreviewOptionSP = INTEGER ; Default radio option button for preview generation when saving singleplayer maps.
-0 = Always generate new preview, 1 = Do no generate new preview, 2 = Always generate hidden preview, defaults to 1.
-        +) [Sides] ** (** means Essensial, fa2sp need this section to work properly)
-            {Contains a list of sides registered in rules}
+            +) SaveMap.DefaultPreviewOptionSP = INTEGER ; Same as the MP one but for SP maps, defaults to 1.
+            +) VerticalLayout = BOOLEAN ; Determines if FA2 will make the bottom view go to the right side +) FastResize = BOOLEAN ; Determines if FA2 will expanding the map more rapidly +) RecentFileLimit = INTEGER ; How many recent files should I keep? ranges from 4 to 9 +) MultiSelectionColor = COLORREF ; Determines the back color of selected tiles +) [Sides] ** (** means Essensial, fa2sp need this section to work properly) {Contains a list of sides registered in rules}
             \\\ e.g.